Ultimate SAT Prep Guide 2018 – SAT Dates, Best Books, Free Resources

 Q: What’s the minimum time I can study per day?

 There is no minimum.
 It all depends on how much time you want to spend a week.
-However, it’s important that you practice as close to everyday as possible for maximum skill-building, as Daniel Coyle writes in his book The Talent Code.
-The science behind it is the more frequent you spend doing something, the more myelin wraps around the neurons in your brains, making the synaptic connections faster and more connections for those activities.
-The critical part is this: It’s better to spend 5 hours spread out over 5 days a week instead of 5 hours in 2 days.
+However, it’s important that you practice as close to everyday as possible.
+This facilitates maximum skill-building, as Daniel Coyle writes in his book The Talent Code.
+Here’s the science behind it: the more frequently you do something, the more myelin wraps around the neurons in your brains.
+This makes increases the synaptic connections and makes the neural activity faster.
+It’s better to spend 5 hours spread out over 5 days a week instead of 5 hours in 2 days.
 Higher frequency is better than longer sets.

 Q: How do I know what to study?